x-govuk/govuk-eleventy-plugin/docs/layouts/collection.md

     [
       { text: "paginationHeading" },
       { text: "string" },
-      { text: "Heading for the list of paginated pages." }
+      { text: "Heading for the list of paginated pages" }
     ]
   ]
 }) }}